SovereignCloudStack/sovereigncloudstack.org/README.md

 ### Deploying

 1. Ensure the `gh-pages` branch is up to date.
-2. The page is currently built with the `build_and_deploy.yml` workflow but not yet deployed somewhere which still has to be defined.
+2. The page is currently built with the `build_and_deploy.yml` workflow and published on <https://sovereigncloudstack.org/>.
+3. There is a `build_only.yml` job that works on pushes to the branches and does a gatsby build.
+This GH action thus avoids breakage.
+4. The `staging` branch has a `build_and_deploy_staging.yml` job that builds and publishes to the `gh-pages-staging` branch which is published (with a few minutes delay) on <https://staging.sovereigncloudstack.org/>.
+Use this to test more complex changes or to validate visual impressions.

 ---